 19. Bugaboo Donkey2 – $1,299

-The Bugaboo Donkey2 is a luxury all-terrain stroller that known for it’s high quality and sleek design.
-Parents love its unique ability to convert from single into a double side-by-side mode with just a few clicks.
+The Bugaboo Donkey2 is a luxury all-terrain stroller that known for its high quality and sleek design.
+Parents love its unique ability to convert from a single into a double side-by-side mode with just a few clicks.
 With over 16 seat combinations and included bassinet this buggy will accommodate any growing family.

 You can buy it as a single version and get a second kit later or you can buy it as a double if you are having twins.
 It can carry two toddler seats, two bassinets, or two infant car seats.
 You can even add a third child by getting a stroller board.

-Just like the previous model it features one-hand deep recline, large basket, huge canopy, flip-flop-friendly brake, no re-thread harness, automatic lock, standing fold, and adjustable handle bar.
-All these luxury features and high quality comes with a high price tag of around $1,299 for a MONO version (single),around $1,649 in DUO version, and around $1,779 for TWIN (free shipping).
-I know it’s a LOT!
+I know it’s a lot!
 You can probably make a down payment on a car instead.
 LOL.
-The good news is that all Bugaboo models have been tested for years and have proven it’s outstanding quality over time.
-So there shouldn’t be any surprises nor problems.
+The good news is that all Bugaboo models have been tested for years and have proven their outstanding quality over time.
+So, there shouldn’t be any surprises or problems.

 Cons: bulky fold, wide, no adjustable leg rest, no peekaboo window, low weight limit, high price,